 There is nothing worse than a soggy bottom crust.
 If your pie crust gets mushy, there are ways to prevent this.
 First, you can pre-bake the bottom crust without the pie filling for 10 minutes to help it set.
 You can also bake the pie on a lower rack so the heat cooks the bottom crust quickly.

-More Delicious Gluten Free Pie Recipes:
+More Delicious Gluten-Free Pie Recipes:

 Ingredients

-- Preheat the oven to 350º F. Add your dry ingredients to a large bowl and whisk to blend.
+- Preheat the oven to 350º F. Add 3 cups gluten free flour blend, 1 tablespoon cane sugar, and 1/2 teaspoon salt to a large bowl and whisk to blend.

 - Pour the wet ingredients into the dry ingredients and mix them into a pie crust dough ball.